Chapter 5

 []

-subject there_subject
+subject there_sbj

 [w('EX','there')]

-verb_complements_top_layer ;~ex_cat_Vg there_subject active_voice
+verb_complements_top_layer ;~ex_cat_Vg there_sbj active

-verb_complements_by_code ;~ex_cat_Vg there_subject active_voice
+verb_complements_by_code ;~ex_cat_Vg there_sbj active

-noun_phrase -ESBJ general
+noun_phrase -ESBJ non_privileged

-noun_phrase_top general
+noun_phrase_top non_privileged

-noun_phrase_initial_layer general
+noun_phrase_initial_layer non_privileged

 noun_head